 Other foods that contain some resveratrol include peanuts, blueberries and cranberries.
 It's not yet known how beneficial eating grapes or other foods might be compared with drinking red wine when it comes to promoting heart health.
 The amount of resveratrol in food and red wine can vary widely.

 Resveratrol supplements also are available.
-While researchers haven't found any harm in taking resveratrol supplements, most of the resveratrol in the supplements can't be absorbed by your body.
+Researchers haven't found any harm in taking resveratrol supplements.
+But your body can't absorb most of the resveratrol in the supplements.

 Various studies have shown that moderate amounts of all types of alcohol benefit your heart, not just alcohol found in red wine.
 It's thought that alcohol: